jyellick/obc-docs/whitepaper.md

 ## Background

 Blockchain is an emerging technology pattern that can radically improve banking, supply-chain, and other transaction networks, creating new opportunities for innovation and growth while reducing the cost and risk of business operations.

-With Bitcoin popularizing the domain since 2009, many businesses and industries have invested significant resources in investigating the underlying technology that powers the popular, yet controversial, cryptocurrency.
+Since Bitcoin has introduced the blockchain concept in 2009, many businesses and industries have invested significant resources in investigating the underlying technology that powers the popular, yet controversial, cryptocurrency.

 Blockchain is a peer-to-peer distributed ledger technology that first gained traction in the financial industry, because of its capacity to issue, trade, manage, and service assets efficiently and securely.
-The distributed ledger makes it easy to create cost-efficient business networks without requiring a central point of control, as opposed to the world of SoR (System of Records), where every member in the ecosystem needs to maintain its own ledger system and reconcile transaction updates with one another in an inefficient, expensive, and often non-standardized inter-organizational operation flows.
+The distributed ledger makes it easy to create cost-efficient business networks without requiring a central point of control, as opposed to the world of SoR (System of Records), where every member in the ecosystem needs to maintain its own ledger system and reconcile transaction updates with one another with inefficient, expensive, and often non-standardized inter-organizational operation flows.

-As the shared ledger concept is gaining tracking in the business world, blockchain’s additional feature – smart contract – is also getting a lot of attention from various industries.
-Smart contract is a collection of business rules deployed on blockchain that are shared and validated collectively by a group of business stakeholders.
-Smart contract can be very useful in automating business processes in a trusted way by allowing all stakeholders to process and validate contractual rules collectively.
+As the shared ledger concept is gaining tracking in the business world, a promising additional feature of blockchain – smart contract – is also getting a lot of attention from various sides.
+A smart contract is a collection of business rules deployed on a blockchain that is shared and validated collectively by a group of business stakeholders.
+A smart contract can be very useful in automating business processes in a trusted way by allowing all stakeholders to process and validate contractual rules collectively.
+Smart contracts in Open Blockchain are implemented by chaincode.

+Bitcoin and other cryptocurrencies were designed to resist any censorship, anyone can participate without establishing an identity first, one only has to contribute by spending computation cycles.
+There is no central authority that controls admission.
+Such networks have been called permissionless.
+Through their nature of requiring enormous proof-of-work computations, they are costly to operate.

+Open Blockchain uses a slightly different model and introduces a notion of identiy and controls the admission of participating nodes at its core.
+In other words, it is a permissioned shared ledger.
+Compared to permissioned ledgers, this approach wastes less computation cycles, scales much better, and responds to many requirements arising in industrial uses, such as strong identity, auditability, and privacy.

-Entering 2016, Blockchain awareness has now reached the point that the demand for a solution suitable for industry is surging.
+Entering 2016, blockchain awareness has now reached the point that the demand for a solution suitable for industry is surging.

 &nbsp;